 Academic freedom in the pursuit and dissemination of knowledge through all media shall be maintained at the University of Utah.
 Such freedom shall be recognized as a right of all members of the University academic community, which is defined here to include the faculty, whether with or without tenure or continuing appointment, administrative officers, academic staff, and students of the University.
-The University of Utah endorses the 1961 statement of the American Association of University Professors concerning recruitment and resignations, the 1940 "Statement of Principles on Academic Freedom and Tenure" of the American Association of University Professors and the Association of Students" of the American Association of University Professors.
+The University of Utah endorses the 1961 statement of the American Association of University Professors concerning recruitment and resignations, the 1940 "Statement of Principles on Academic Freedom and Tenure" of the American Association of University Professors and the Association of American Colleges, and the 1965 "Statement on the Academic Freedom of Students" of the American Association of University Professors.